 3. Discover Ancient Rome at the Roman Forum

 Located within walking distance of the Colosseum, the Roman Forum is what remains of the city’s historic center and its most important buildings.
 You can make this a stop on your self-guided tour of the city and take in the ruins of the Temple of Saturn and the House of the Vestals.

 See the spot of Julius Caesar’s funeral, the place where Shakespeare imagined Marc Antony to give his famous monologue and much more.

-4. Sistine Chapel
+4. See the Beauty of the Sistine Chapel

 It’s usually the last stop on tours of the Vatican Museums, but the Sistine Chapel tops the list of things to see in Rome.
 The frescoes adorning the walls and ceiling represent the work of some of Italy’s most famous artists, including Botticelli, Rosselli and Michelangelo.

 Be sure to look up to see the series of scenes from the Book of Genesis painted on the chapel’s famed ceilings, one of Michelangelo’s best-known creations.

 Named for the neighboring Spanish embassy, the Spanish Steps have been a popular meeting spot in Rome for decades.
 Climb to the top to enjoy the surrounding view that inspired countless artists and writers.
 It’s even more spectacular in May, when the steps get a makeover with lush pink azaleas.